JKRT/HIF_Processes_Modelica/README.md

 # HIF_Processes_Modelica
-Initial proof of concept of handling Zimmer theta operator in Modelica
+Initial proof of concept of handling Zimmer theta operator in Modelica.

+There are two instructions provided here, the first is the long install option.
+These instructions, might require some familiarity with the Julia Language and its ecosystem.

+To test models generated using the new code generator, without generating them on your own machine locally see the examples folder

 ## How to Install